digitalnetbizz/afterchat.github.io/index.md

 ### Getting Started

-When you first launch the app, you are required to give a handle name to identify you (for eg. GoodUser1)
+When you first launch the app, you are required to give a handle name to identify yourself (for eg. GoodUser1).

 <img width="400" src="./handle.png" />